ffund/intro-ml-tss21/slides/10-deployment.md

 ### Idea 1: Model architecture

 * Use base model that's small/specifically designed for efficient inference (e.g. MobileNet)
+* Use knowledge distillation: train a small model using output of big model
 * Use big model, but prune activations that are usually zero
-* Use knowledge distillation: train a small model to match "soft" predictions of big model
 * Potentially some impact on "optimizing metrics"

 ### Idea 2: Model compression